 The add system image command uses a router ISO file as the image source.
-It installs the new image and sets the new image as the default boot image.
+It installs the image with existing images and sets the new image as the default boot image.
 The new image is run the next time the system is rebooted.

-To prepare for the upgrade, download the new image, determine the location of the router ISO file, and record the name of the file.
+To prepare for the upgrade:

+Determine the location of the router ISO file and record the name of the file.

-To upgrade the ISO, perform the following steps:
+To upgrade the ISO:

 1. Enter the add system image command.

-Use the location and name of the router ISO file as arguments in the command, as shown in the following example.
+Use the location and name of the router ISO file as arguments in the command, as shown in Sample session: "add system image".

-2. Before you reboot, confirm that the new image is loaded and ready to run the next time the system is rebooted.
-Enter the show system image command.
+- 2. Before you reboot, confirm that the new image is loaded and ready to run the next time the system is rebooted.
+(Enter the show system image command; see Sample session: "add system image".) - 3.
+Reboot the system by entering the reboot command.

-See the example for the command in the next sections.

-3. Reboot the system by entering the reboot command.
 The system restarts with the new system image.